Book Cover

 Can I learn about penny stocks without risking my money?

 Absolutely, and I encourage starting off risk-free.
 Too many investors dive in head first, then have nothing left once they have learned the game.
-I have included a detailed look at Paper Trading in this book, which allows you to learn all about trading penny stocks without risking a dime.
+I suggest paper trading, simply keeping track of trades using imaginary money.
+This allows you to learn all about trading penny stocks without risking a dime.

 What is paper trading and how do I do it?

-Where can I get quotes, charts, and news releases for the penny stocks I am interested in?
+Where can I get quotes, charts, and news releases for the penny stocks?

-We have a detailed examination of the best places to get information on your favorite penny stocks in Chapter Seven, Information Sources.
+We have a detailed examination of the best places to get information on penny stocks.

 I have seen penny stocks make moves of 300% in one day, and others languish for years without a volatility of more than 40%.
 It depends on the penny stock in question, the driving factors (like the state of the market, investor sentiment, and sector influences), and your own opinion of the types of gains you would consider significant.

-PennyStocks.com uses an analysis of the state of the market, investor sentiment, and sector influences in its research to pick the best penny stocks for its members.
-These, along with all of the other factors (insider trading, shifts in social trends), are combined with their proprietary fundamental and technical analysis strategies to uncover the best penny stock picks for their subscribers.
-You may want to go to PennyStocks.com and see what picks they have waiting for you.
+We use Leeds Analysis, which considers the state of the market, investor sentiment, and sector influences in our research to pick the best penny stocks for our members.
+These, along with all of the other factors (insider trading, shifts in social trends), are combined with their proprietary fundamental and technical analysis strategies to uncover the best penny stock picks for our subscribers.

 How do I buy penny stocks?